epfml/byzantine-robust-optimizer/README.md

-# Learning from history for Byzantine Robust Optimization
+# Learning From History for Byzantine Robust Optimization

 This repository contains research code for the [Byzantine robust optimization paper](https://arxiv.org/abs/2012.10333).